Q: Should I take these drops daily?

 A: Since we don’t know the finer details of your health, we can’t say if it is safe for you to take or not.
 As elderberries can support immune function, it may not be safe for individuals with autoimmune disorders, those taking medication to decrease immune activity, or those for whom immune activity may be of concern.
 We highly recommend you consult with your physician or healthcare professional about whether or not Elderberry is safe for you to take, and what the appropriate dosage may be.

-Q: What is the Elderberry content in this Liquid Elderberry?
+Q: What is the Elderberry content in these Liquid Elderberry products?

-A: For this product, the serving size listed on the label is 30 drops of product, or if you prefer, filling the dropper pipette until it is approximately 2/3 full which contains 150 mg of Black Elderberry (Berry of Sambucus nigra L.).
-As there is not a recommended Daily Value for this product, you may choose to adjust the serving as needed.
+A: If you’d like an extra strength amount of this traditional botanical, our Extra Strength Elderberry Drops contain 250 mg elderberry per serving, with 60 servings per bottle.
+Our original Elderberry Drops formula contains 150 mg per serving, with 30 servings per bottle.
+As there is not a recommended Daily Value for this product, you may choose to adjust the serving size as needed.
 We recommend speaking with your doctor or healthcare professional to help you decide how much best fits your health needs.

 Q: Can one overdose on Elderberry syrup?